zacernst/metalpipe/README.md

 topology.
 Your pipeline will have a `start` method that will run everything asynchronously.
 It'll use back-pressure to prevent any queues from becoming overrun.
 Everything runs in-memory, making it pretty fast.

-This framework supports multithreading and multiprocessing transparently.
-By default, your pipeline will execute each of your classes in its own thread.
-But if you want to utilize more than one CPU on your machine, just set `multiprocess=True`, and leave everything else the same.
-The classes will run in their own forked processes (via the `multiprocessing` module).
-In order to create multiple copies of a class for parallel processing, simply specify `workers=n`, where `n` is the number of processes you want the pipeline to create.
-Each piece of data sent through the pipeline will be received and processed by exactly one of the `n` workers.

 # Basic example